CodingLawyersClub/todo-instructions/README.md

 }
 ```

 `componentDidMount` is a super important React lifecycle method.
 Basically, whenever you do the `extends Copmonent` the file automatically gets React lifecycle methods like `componentDidMount`.
 Whenever the page loads, `componentDidMount` is called and the code inside of it is run.
 This means that it's an excellent place to make network requests because when we navigate to home (localhost:3005), this method will be called.
-Let's fetch our To-Dos in here!
+Let's fetch our ToDos in here!

 Like before, we need to import our `toDoStore` into our page.
 We do that the same way as the `Create` page.

 ```
 import { inject, observer } from 'mobx-react' <-- Import this on top ...
-@inject("toDoStore")
+@inject("toDoStore") <-- Add this
-@observer
-export default class Home extends Component {
+@observer <-- Add this.
+Everything must be touching exactly how you see here export default class Home extends Component {
 ```

 Great!
-Now we have access to our `findToDos` via `props`.
+Now we have access to our `findToDos` via `props.toDoStore`.
 Let's call it like before:

 ```
 componentDidMount() {